anik5099/Bangla-Handwritten-Number-Recognition/README.md

-# digits
+# Bangla Handwritten Number Reconition

-A new Flutter project.
+A new Flutter project deployed with CNN model

 ## Getting Started